 Medication works on the brain and can restore balance.
 Medication can’t, however, directly improve the way people think and feel and act.
 Medication alone usually can’t completely treat depression.

 Self-Help for Depression and What it Can and Cannot Do

-Self-help isn’t just one single thing that someone does but rather is a host of things done to decrease depression symptoms and increase quality of life.
+Self-help isn’t just one single thing that someone does but rather is a host of things done to decrease depression symptoms and increase the quality of life.
 Depression self-help is about actions taken to improve someone’s life.
 Self-help also involves paying attention to thoughts and perspectives in order to make them more realistically positive.
 Self-help techniques are about lifestyle changes and can encompass every area of someone’s life (5 Best Books on Depression You Must Read).

 Taking depression medication might make self-help techniques easier, but medication doesn’t do the true healing work for someone.
 Therefore, when depression is mild, or sometimes even moderate, treating depression without medication is possible.